Ezekiel 40

-Ezekiel 40 is the fortieth chapter of the Book of Ezekiel in the Hebrew Bible or the Old Testament of the Christian Bible.
-This book contains the prophecies attributed to the prophet/priest Ezekiel, and is one of the Books of the Prophets.
-The Jerusalem Bible refers to the final section of Ezekiel, chapters 40-48, as "the Torah of Ezekiel".
+Ezekiel 40 is the fortieth chapter of the Book of Ezekiel in the Hebrew Bible.
+This book contains the prophecies attributed to the prophet and kohen (priest) Ezekiel, and is one of the Books of the Prophets.
+The Jerusalem Bible refers to the final section of Ezekiel, chapters 40-48, as "the Torah of Ezekiel", "a blueprint for the religious and political rehabilitation of the Israelite nation in Palestine".
 This chapter describes Ezekiel's vision of a future Temple.

 Text

-The original text was written in the Hebrew language.
+The original text was written in the Biblical Hebrew.
 This chapter is divided into 49 verses.

 Textual witnesses

-Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).
+Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text (𝕸), which includes the Codex Cairensis (895), Codex Babylonicus Petropolitanus (916), Aleppo Codex (10th century), and Leningrad Codex (1008).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BC.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century) and Codex Marchalianus (Q; $\mathfrak{G}$Q; 6th century).